 In few patients, there may be predisposing factors which may cause or maintain chronic ankle instability like the presence of hindfoot varus and a plantarflexed first metatarsal head.
 These factors produce early operative failure if not corrected at the time of surgery.

-Main ligaments injured in ankle sprain are lateral ligament which are anterior tibiofibular and calcaneofibular ligament.
+Main ligaments injured in the ankle sprain are lateral ligaments which are anterior tibiofibular and calcaneofibular ligament.

 [Read Anatomy of ankle joint ]